 When will Supernatural season 15 be back on TV?

-So far, 13 of those episodes have aired, but production on the remaining seven instalments was slowed by the temporary shutdown of the set, visual effects and sound departments in March.
+Production on the final seven episodes was slowed by the temporary shutdown of the set, visual effects and sound departments in March, prompting Supernatural to go on hiatus earlier this year.

 Padalecki and Ackles were required to quarantine for 14 days upon arrival in the city, as teased in a recent post to the popular SPN Tape Ball account on Instagram.